The Best Way to Communicate: Visually

 Connecting Visual Data With Smart Data

 Another way to use these visuals is to uncover possible problems.
-Say you see a certain policy type or carrier on a downward trend for sales.
-Use that as the launching pad to investigate further and understand the why.
+Say you see a policy type or carrier on a downward trend for sales.
+Noticing that trend gives you the wherewithal to jump in and learn the whys.
 Without this base, many trends and opportunities can go unrecognized as you dredge through mounds of big data.

 Using Visual Data in Your Agency